vertcoin-project/VertDocs/docs/FullNodes/raspberry-pi.md

 \# Reasons to use P2Pool as your mining pool `[4]`

-    1. You are in charge.
+    1. You are in charge
     2. No single point of failure in the pool
     3. It's fun for geeks to learn
     4. There are small statistical advantages increasing income vs traditional pools